sdcnku/micropython/docs/library/machine.I2C.rst

         i2c.writeto_mem(0x42, 2, 'abc')     # write 'abc' (3 bytes) to memory of slave 0x42
                                             # starting at address 2 in the slave, timeout after 1 second

+.. only:: port_openmvcam

+   Please use ``pyb.I2C`` instead of this object if possible for high-speed I2C.
+   This class is for low-speed software I2C done via bit-banging.

 Constructors
 ------------